How to Eat Keto in a Restaurant!

 Dining out should really be an enjoyable experience, yet for many of us, it can seriously feel like “the devil!”
-This is Dani Conway, Sacramento CA Nutritionist on the very important topic of restaurants because restaurant eating can bring up so many emotions – and not good ones – from scary to frustrating to anxiety, and more.
+As a result, it can bring up so many emotions – and not good ones – from scary to frustrating to anxiety, and more.
 A lot of times it can even start with feelings of mania, excitement, happiness, and enjoyment before and while you’re there; and then those feelings quickly turn into guilt, disappointment, or even anger.

 While I do give some very specific and easy to follow guidelines to my private clients, I felt it necessary to have a blog post on this topic with some tips for you all to enjoy!

-You almost always are going to know where you’re going ahead of time, so, “Google it!” …look up their menu and get an idea of the selections beforehand.
+You almost always are going to know where you’re going ahead of time, so, “Google it!”
+Look up their menu and get an idea of the selections beforehand.

-- Get your spouse, partner, best friend or family members “on board” with whatever your needs are before hand.
+Get your spouse, partner, best friend or family members “on board” with whatever your needs are before hand.
 Now, this may not be something that happens over night but more of a “work in progress.”
 Enroll those important people in your life into what your needs are for good health!

 While I do agree with drinking water as opposed to other sugary beverages, I don’t think it’s realistic to say “just drink water before your meal is served.”
 This leaves you sitting at the table and likely watching, or should I say salivating over everyone else chowing down on appetizers before your food arrives.
 This is definitely a set up … for failure!

 …You could though request some lemon for your water, or even choose sparkling water with lemon or lime to kick it up a notch, and at the same time, not waste those calories on unnecessary beverages.
 Prioritize!

 Enroll your server… meaning, make friends with him or her!
 Let them know you have some dietary needs and ask for suggestions.
 Remember, not only do those servers likely eat often at their place of work, but they also get feedback all day long from their customers.
 They definitely know what the popular items are!

 Share a meal or split it in half when the plate arrives and box the other half right away to take home and have for lunch the next day!
 Boxing it up right away avoids giving you the temptation.
 Restaurants these days are serving HUGE portions.
 While it might be appealing to just eat until you’re full, think about having the opportunity to enjoy that same meal twice~

 Focus on the “company.”
-While we do go out to eat for many reasons, including getting a break from our own kitchen, needing a change from what we’re used to eating, etc. etc., try to keep focused on those family and friends that you’re with and really connect with them, rather than only focusing on the food part of the experience.
+While we do go out to eat for many reasons, including getting a break from our own kitchen, needing a change from what we’re used to eating, etc. etc., try to keep focused on those family and friends that you’re with and really connect with them.
+Rather than only focusing on the food part of the experience.
 That is definitely important because we know food is wonderful, though it is so common that our “need for food” is actually a “need for human connection.”

 This is not to say that every restaurant experience is going to be perfect.
 However, pretty much all restaurants have meat, fish, veggies to choose from and you can always request a side of butter or olive oil.